 - 3 in 1 commode that can be placed over the toilet seat (and can also double as a shower chair).

-- Grab bar by the commode if your parent has the upper body strength to pull themselves up.
-Note, grab bars come in a variety of styles and shapes these days.
-Check out our products page on Grab Bars here.
+- Grab bars or toilet safety rails by the commode if your parent has the upper body strength to pull themselves up.

 For problems getting out of the bathtub: